Search the Health Library

 Professional Development Office

-The JHMI Professional Development Office (PDO) supports the professional and career development of JHMI faculty, postdocs, graduate students, and medical students.
-We offer a variety of free and tuition-supported classes in biomedical communications, as well as a broad range of career-related services. http://www.jhu.edu/~pdo/
+The JHMI Professional Development and Career Office (PDCO) supports the professional and career development of JHMI faculty, postdocs, graduate students, and medical students.
+They offer a variety of free and tuition-supported classes in biomedical communications, as well as a broad range of career-related services. pdco.med.jhmi.edu

 Student Assistance Program